One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Look at the windows’ impact resistance if living in a storm-prone area.
 You don’t want to replace garage windows every time the storm hits.

-Garage Windows
+Types of Garage Windows

 Having acquainted yourself with critical factors for picking garage windows, you’re ready to compare the different garage windows available: